Swift-ImmutableData/ImmutableData/README.md

 * `ImmutableUI`: This is the “UI” infra.
 This module builds the basic types for displaying and transforming global application state in your SwiftUI component graph.
 * `AsyncSequenceTestUtils`: This module helps us write predictable and deterministic tests for certain asynchronous operations.
 This is *not* intended to ship as a dependency in your production code — this is *only* intended for test code.

-[*The ImmutableData Programming Guide*][idpg] presents complete sample application product tutorials.
+*The ImmutableData Programming Guide* presents complete sample application product tutorials.
 This is the recommended way to learn how to build products with `ImmutableData`.

 Start by importing the `ImmutableData` package as a dependency.
 Here is an example from Swift Package Manager: